 The list of potential new Metropolitan Cities becomes available late in the Urban County qualification process.
-This can result in delays completing the Urban County qualification process, particularly if an UGLG decides to accept its Metropolitan City (entitlement) status after it has notified your Urban County it intends to participate during the next three-year qualification period.
+This can result in delays completing the Urban County qualification process, particularly if an UGLG decides to accept its Metropolitan City (entitlement) status after it has notified your Urban County it intends to participate in your Urban County during the next three-year qualification period.
 We can't avoid this timing conflict altogether, but we've identified two options for dealing with this situation: